tabby-cat-nya/FabcatBot/README.md

 - [Example discord.gd Project](https://github.com/3ddelano/discord-bot-v2-godot/tree/main)

 ### Running an instance of fabcat
-1. export to linux x86_64
-2. move to your server
+1. In Godot, select `Project -> Export...` and export the Linux build
+2. This should create a few files which you should move to your server, make sure to move the `.env` file here too
-3. give it executable permissions
+3. You may need to give the `.x86_64` executable permissions
-4. run with the --headless argument
-5. then do something else to keep it running in background, restarting as needed
+4. run the executable with the `--headless` argument The bot should then be running!
+You may want to consider creating some sort of startup task so the bot can continue if something happens to the server